Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 Because of this, there are always destructive consequences if something or someone operates contrary to its design.

 This is why following God's law is vital.
 For example, in science, we refer to the laws of nature.
 Why?
 Because when tested and applied, these laws or principles always result in the same outcome.
-This is evidence of design.
+This is evidence of design (and a Designer).
 For us - and any other created thing - to go contrary to its design results in things breaking down and eventually self-destructing.

-There are also laws in the metaphysical (non-material) world, since we are not only physical but also spiritual beings created in the image of God, who is Spirit.
+There are also laws in the metaphysical (non-material) world, since we are not only physical but also spiritual beings created in the image of God, who is Spirit not physical

 Laws are the tracks or guard rails by which something (or someone) is designed to operate.
 If we ignore our design and these laws, things do not work properly and to their maximum potential.
 As a result, we suffer loss, breakdown, and eventually self-destruction.